charan-raj02042003/employee-management-system/README.md

 - **pymysql**: Python library to connect to MySQL databases.

 ## Project Structure
-- `main.py`: Contains the main code for the Employee Management System.
+- `login.py`: Contains the main code for the login page of the Employee Management System.
+- `ems.py`: Contains the main code for the interface of management system and logics for CRUD and search operations.
-- `db_config.py`: (If applicable) Contains the database configuration and connection details.
+- `database.py`: Contains the database configuration and connection details with SQL queries.
 - `requirements.txt`: List of Python dependencies.

 ## Installation and Setup